skelton-group/Phono3py-Power-Tools/Docs/phono3py-isotopes.md

 |                10 |                90 |        70.72480 | 7.19087e-05 |
 |                 0 |               100 |        70.92471 |           - |

-At this point, a shell script is probably in order:
+To run these calculations, a shell script is probably in order:

 ```bash
 #!/bin/bash